 These are the simple ingredients you need to make this homemade General Tso’s chicken:

-• Flour.
+- Flour.
 A mix of starch and flour completes the batter.
-A gluten-free 1-to-1 blend may be substituted.
+All-purpose is best, but a gluten-free 1-to-1 blend works if needed.

-• Hoisin sauce.
+- Hoisin sauce.
 This fermented soybean paste is the main ingredient, but miso paste is sometimes used instead.
 Many also contain peanut butter and molasses.
-Gluten-free brands do exist if needed.
+Make sure you look for a gluten-free brand, though, as most contain wheat.
+(The San-J brand is fabulous!)

 How to Make General Tso’s Chicken

-Below you’ll find the simple steps to make this healthy General Tso’s chicken recipe at home:
+Below you’ll find the simple steps to make this gluten-free General Tso’s chicken recipe at home:

 Prep the Chicken